code-alt/learn-code-editor/webeditor/README.md

 v5 is a completely revamped version redone completely from nothing, with the best UI you could ever see, completely, 100% responsive.

-(editor v5 and v6 are designed for an ipod btw)
+(editor v5 and v6 are designed for an ipod screen size btw)

 see ya,
-code-alt (learn code's only developer.)
+code-alt (learn code's only developer, for now)